First Party Privacy Act Requests

 Minimum Requirements of a PA Request

-- Label your Request "Privacy Act Request" on the request , as well as the envelope.
+- If submitting by mail, label your request "Privacy Act Request" on the request, as well as the envelope.

-- Individuals may authorize the release of all or part of their records to anyone they choose provided they submit a signed authorization to the USNA.
-Such authorization must specifically state the records to which the individual may have access.
+- Individuals may authorize the release of all or part of their records to anyone they choose provided they submit a signed authorization to USNA.
+Such authorizations must specifically state the records to which the individual may have access.

-- Individuals may be accompanied by anyone they choose when seeking to review their records.
-In such instance, the USNA requires the individual to provide a written authorization to allow the record to be discussed in front of the other person.
+- Individuals seeking to review PA records in person may be accompanied by anyone they choose.
+In such instances, USNA will require the subject of the records provide a written authorization to allow the record to be discussed in front of the other person.
+If records are stored in an exempt system, some information may not be releasable or viewable upon request.

-- Include requester's full name, complete U.S. postal service mailing address, phone number, and email (if you wish electronic responsive documentation).
+- Include requester's full name, complete U.S. postal service mailing address, phone number, and email (if you wish electronic responsive documentation) on your signed request.

 First Party Requesters will be Granted Access to their Records Under the Provisions of the PA, Unless:

-- they did not properly identify the records being sought; did not sign their request; and/or failed to provide sufficient identifying data to locate the requested record(s);
+- they did not properly identify the records being sought; did not sign their request or provide proof of identity; and/or failed to provide sufficient identifying data to locate the requested record(s);

 - they are seeking access to information in a system of records that is exempt from disclosure in whole or in part under the provisions of the PA;